Jeremy Guscott Q&A

 Exeter Chiefs continue to impress because, as a team, they always appear to do more than expected.
 I still believe Welsh will go down.

 Hi Jeremy, while watching Saracens against London Welsh I noticed how Sarries created opportunities but just didn't finish them.
 They take the points whenever they can - I don't think they play as unattractively as people seem to think.
 They are efficient, hence why they win games - so why do people believe they play boring rugby?
+(Harry Lock)

 Hi Harry, quite simply Sarries have only scored six tries and that's almost half the amount of any other top six team.
 They've conceded the least amount of tries and have probably kicked the most penalties.